 Full commitment to attendance is required, as well as respect for others, enthusiasm for the subject, self-motivation and a passion for animal management.
 You’ll be continually assessed and there is an expectation that you’ll continue your studies and coursework/work placement during your own time.

 What comes next?

-You have the option to progress to higher education to study subjects such as zoology, veterinary nursing and animal behaviour, or you could find employment in pet stores, boarding kennels and dog groomers.
+On successful completion of the BTEC National Foundation Diploma in Animal Manangement you can continue to study the Level 3 Extended Diploma in Animal Management (with science).
+After which, you have the option to progress to higher education to study subjects such as zoology, veterinary nursing and animal behaviour, or you could find employment in pet stores, boarding kennels and dog groomers.